Beyond the Myths: The Real Work of Constitutional Lawyers

 Myth 1: Constitutional law is purely academic

-Far from being an ivory-tower discipline, constitutional law at Crown Law is deeply practical.
+Far from being an ivory-tower discipline, constitutional law at Crown Law is deeply practical and intellectually rigorous.
 The Constitutional Law Team provides strategic advice on real-world questions that affect how Queensland governs itself from the limits of legislative power to the interaction between State and Commonwealth laws.

 One day, you might be advising the Attorney-General on a High Court challenge about the Kable doctrine or implied freedom of political communication; the next, interpreting a complex statutory scheme to ensure new legislation aligns with the Constitution and the Human Rights Act 2019.
+The work demands sharp analytical thinking and offers the satisfaction of seeing legal reasoning translate into tangible outcomes.
 The work sits at the intersection of law and policy and it often plays out on the national stage.

 Myth 2: The work is narrow or repetitive